Renew a hazardous materials (HazMat) endorsement

 How do I provide my fingerprints for the background check?

-Complete form Request for NYS Fingerprinting Services - Information Form (HAZ-600) and bring it to your appointment along with your NYS CDL and one of the second proofs of ID that are listed on form HAZ-600.
-If you did not pay the fees when you scheduled your appointment, you must pay the fees at the time you are fingerprinted.
+Attain Fingerprinting Services Information (HAZ-600) to make your appointment.
+Bring your NYS CDL and one of the second proofs of ID that are listed on form HAZ-600.

 How long will the background checks take?